Thousands more Afghans headed to D.C. area for processing

 All of those individuals have been vetted to enter the United States — including biometric and biographic screenings and vaccinations for the coronavirus and other diseases — with many of them eligible to receive special immigrant visas that would put them on a path to legal permanent residency, DHS officials said.
 Processing for each family is expected to last between two and four weeks, DHS officials said.

-Some Loudoun County residents are nonetheless concerned about living near a large processing site for Afghan evacuees.
+Some county residents are nonetheless concerned about living near a large processing site for Afghan evacuees.

-Last week, county Sheriff Michael Chapman (R) revealed that the site was under consideration and, after meeting with DHS officials about it, suggested that the presence of the Afghans could pose security concerns while they are housed at the facility, which is a short walk from two schools.
+Last week, Loudoun County Sheriff Michael Chapman (R) revealed that the site was under consideration and, after meeting with DHS officials about it, suggested that the presence of the Afghans could pose security concerns while they are housed at the facility, which is a short walk from two schools.

 “As I have a responsibility for the safety and security of Loudoun’s citizens, I want to ensure that our community is aware of the concerns we have raised and the expectations we have from our partners with the federal government,” Chapman said in a statement last week.
 “Currently, those expectations have not been met, and we continue to have concerns as to whether the NCC is an appropriate location to support this mission.”